Dumbbell rows strengthen your back, especially your lats and traps. Use a bench to stabilize your upper body for better control.

 Exhale when lifting the dumbbell and inhale when lowering it.

-1. Do not use excessive weight, and make sure to secure yourself firmly on the bench to prevent your upper body from shaking.
+1. Do not use excessive weight and make sure to secure yourself firmly on the bench to prevent your upper body from shaking.

 3. Do not move the dumbbells too quickly; perform the exercise slowly while maintaining muscle tension.

-Dumbbell Seal Row Alternatives
+Dumbbell Seal Row Community